-Increasingly, knowing your customers is knowing them via the devices they carry
+Increasingly, knowing your customers through data marketing is knowing them via the devices they carry

 Today’s reality is the result of two different yet correlated upheavals.
 First came the rise of the internet and the World Wide Web, now well into its third decade.
 Then there was the introduction of smartphones with the beginning of the 21st century.